nicklafferty/craftycody/content/crafts/diy-jewelry-holder.md

 Next, we're going to sand again.
 Get all the splinters off of your boards and smooth out any plane lines.

-Using some wood glue, I glued my jewelry holder together to form the triangle.
+Using some wood glue, I glued my jewelry organizer together to form the triangle.
 Make sure the end grain from the top piece is facing down because we don't want it to look weird on the side.
 I let this dry overnight.

 ### Step 3: